kyawsanoo2364/Make-Own-Discord-Bot/README.md

 step4: Click the OAuth2 menu.
 Then check ```bot``` in OAuth2 URL Generator.
 Under Bot Permissions, check ```Administrator```.
 Then copy the Generated URL, enter the link and connect to your server

 step5: Open downloaded this project files.
 Find ```token.txt``` file and paste your bot token inside.

+#Test Bot
+You need to have Python installed on your machine